MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/extensions/aks-cost-analysis-add-on-issues.md

 ## Cause 5: The cost-analysis-agent pod gets the OOMKilled error

-The current memory limit of the cost-analysis-agent pod is set to 4 GB.
+The current memory limit for the cost-analysis-agent pod is set to 4 GB.

-The pod's usage is dependent on the number of deployed containers, which can be roughly approximated by 200 MB + 0.5 MB per container.
+The pod's usage depends on the number of deployed containers, which can be roughly 200 MB + 0.5 MB per container.
 The current memory limit supports approximately 7000 containers per cluster.

-When the pod's usage surpasses the allocated 4 GB limit, large clusters may experience the `OOMKill` error.
+When the pod's usage exceeds the allocated 4 GB limit, large clusters may experience the `OOMKill` error.

 ### Solution: Disable the add-on

 Currently, customizing or manually increasing memory limits for the add-on isn't supported.
 To resolve this issue, disable the add-on.

-## Cause 6: The cost-analysis-agent pod is stuck in Pending state
+## Cause 6: The cost-analysis-agent pod is stuck in the Pending state

-If the pod is stuck in Pending state with the FailedScheduling error, the nodes in the cluster have exhausted memory capacity.
+If the pod is stuck in the Pending state with the FailedScheduling error, the nodes in the cluster have exhausted memory capacity.

 ### Solution: Ensure there's sufficient allocatable memory